Telegram Stars Withdrawal: How to Cash Out

 What is the minimum amount to withdraw Telegram Stars?

-The minimum withdrawal is 1,000 Telegram Stars, which equals roughly $13 USD at the current rate of $0.013 per Star.
+The minimum withdrawal is 1,000 Telegram Stars.
+At the current rate of roughly $0.013 per Star, that equals approximately $13 USD.
 Stars also have a mandatory 21-day holding period before they become eligible for withdrawal.
-Both conditions must be met — minimum balance and the lock period passed.
+Both conditions must be met simultaneously — minimum balance and the lock period passed.

 How do I withdraw Telegram Stars to real money?